 This school collects data in order to meet its statutory responsibilities for the provision of education to children in accordance with the requirements of the Education Act 2002 and The School Standards and Framework Act 1998.
 Some of this data will be shared with North Lincolnshire Council and may be shared with other agencies that are involved in the health and welfare of school children.
 Please be aware that personal data is also covered by the General Data Protection Regulation 2018.

-Policies for your reference include the following and are available at the school office:
+Policies for your reference include the following and are available under the policies section of the website or at the school office:

 Diversity and Equality